 Do get in touch if you'd like to go on the mailing list to be notified of the dates, or follow me on facebook at https://www.facebook.com/emmaburleighartist/ for updates on all my upcoming mindful art workshops, art exhibitions and more.

-In this workshop you'll be encouraged to play with a wide range of art materials to uncover fresh and evocative expressions of your experiences.
-We'll explore textures, colours and surfaces to help you note down feelings, memories and observations.
-Time for mindful sensing and contemplative reflection will be balanced with lively exercises in inks, watercolours, acrylics, gesso, pastels and various papers.
+In these workshops you'll be encouraged to try out a variety of watercolour techniques to uncover fresh expressions of your experiences.
+We'll explore textures and colours to help you express feelings, thoughts and observations.
+Time for mindful sensing and contemplative reflection will be balanced with lively exercises where you'll discover how to make your colours flow and sing.

 The emphasis is on mindful play and experimentation.
-For me art is a way to explore both our inner world and our relationship with the world outside.
-These workshops will teach you some traditional skills but the emphasis is on using art as a contemplative and joyful, personal practice.
+For Emma art is a way to explore both our inner world and our relationship with the world outside.
+These workshops will teach you some technical skills but the emphasis is on using art-making as a reflective and joyful, personal practice.